-Alternatives — Alternatives to permanent female sterilization include permanent male sterilization (vasectomy), long-acting reversible contraception or long-acting reversible contraception (LARC), intrauterine devices and contraceptive implants (in the skin of the arm), and short-acting reversible types of contraception (birth control pills/patch/vaginal ring, condoms, diaphragm, cervical cap, intrauterine device, or injection).
+Alternatives — Alternatives to permanent female sterilization include permanent male sterilization (vasectomy), long-acting reversible contraception or long-acting reversible contraception (LARC), intrauterine devices and contraceptive implants (in the skin of the arm), and short-acting reversible types of contraception (birth control pills/patch/vaginal ring, condoms, diaphragm, cervical cap, or the contraceptive injection).

 These methods are discussed in detail in separate topic review.
 (See "Patient information: Barrier methods of birth control (Beyond the Basics)" and "Patient information: Hormonal methods of birth control (Beyond the Basics)" and "Patient information: Long-term methods of birth control (Beyond the Basics)" and "Patient information: Vasectomy (Beyond the Basics)".)

-For these reasons, women who are younger than 30, have recently given birth and had significant complications (eg, premature birth, death of an infant), or who are having difficulty with their marriage or relationship should initially consider other birth control options.
+For these reasons, women who are younger than 30, have recently given birth and had significant complications (eg, premature birth, death of an infant), or who are having difficulty with their relationship may want to consider other birth control options.
 A healthcare provider may recommend that sterilization be delayed until the woman is sure of her decision, is aware of the risks and benefits, and is aware of the alternatives to permanent sterilization.
 In these situations, a woman might be better off with a long-acting reversible method of contraception (eg, intrauterine devices or the contraceptive implant), which are equally as effective as sterilization at preventing pregnancy, but can be removed if the woman decides she would like to have another child.

 Timing of sterilization — Sterilization can be performed at any time during a woman's menstrual cycle, although having the procedure just after the menstrual period reduces the risk that the woman will be pregnant at the time of the surgery.